Vegeta-Bles/LiteVM/litevm/docs/architecture.md

 3. Applies branch offsets by manipulating the instruction pointer.
 4. Returns results to the caller or pushes them onto the parent frame stack.

 The runtime is intentionally tiny (~8 KB unminified) and designed for future optimization passes such as peephole folding or partial evaluation.
+Recent extensions for objects/fields lay the groundwork for upcoming array, exception, and reflection support.

 ## Extensibility